stjordanis/graph-tool/doc/demos/inference/_sampling.rst

    g = gt.collection.data["lesmis"]

-   state = gt.BlockState(g, B=1)   # This automatically initializes the state with a partition
+   state = gt.BlockState(g)   # This automatically initializes the state with a partition
                               # into one group.
 The user could also pass a higher number
                               # to start with a random partition of a given size, or pass a
                               # specific initial partition using the 'b' parameter.

    # Now we run 1,000 sweeps of the MCMC.
 Note that the number of groups
    # is allowed to change, so it will eventually move from the initial